-Remote work has become commonplace nowadays, and it’s one of the foundational pillars of this new phenomenon we call the “new normal”.
-Not every company is equipped and ready to survive in this new business world, especially the ones that have considered adopting the remote work business model.
-However, if you want to stay afloat and even thrive in the years to come, then remote work should become your key focus.
+Remote work has become commonplace nowadays, and it’s one of the fundamental pillars of this new phenomenon that we call the “new normal”.
+If you want to stay afloat and even thrive for years to come, then remote work should become your key focus.

-There are many benefits to remote work, actually, but there are also many hurdles.
-Maintaining and improving productivity, for example, can seem like an impossible task for a decentralized team.
-On the other hand, you might find it difficult to keep innovation alive now that people aren’t working in the same office.
+Actually, remote work has many benefits, but also many hurdles.
+For example, maintaining and improving productivity, can seem like an impossible task for a decentralized team.
+On the other hand, you may find it difficult to keep innovation alive now that people are not working in the same office.

-Somehow, you need to overcome the challenges and learn to combine good leadership with some essential collaboration tools to help your company succeed.
+Somehow, you must overcome the challenges and learn to combine good leadership with some essential collaboration tools to help your company succeed.
 Here’s what you need to do.

-Every successful business should have its roots in a concrete plan and strategy.
-If you are to succeed in the new normal, you need to capitalize on remote work, and to do that, you need to know exactly how to set up your new digital structure.
-Your employees and team leads need to get used to working remotely, so to maintain productivity, they need to follow a certain roadmap.
+Every successful business should be rooted in a concrete plan and strategy.
+To be succesful in the new normal, you must capitalize on remote work.
+And to do that, you need to know exactly how to set up your new digital structure.
+Your employees and team leaders need to get used to working remotely.
+So to stay productive, they have to follow a certain roadmap.

-You can create this roadmap for them by defining the hierarchical structure of remote work, as well as defining a communication hierarchy.
-This way, every employee will know exactly whom to report to and whom to communicate with on a daily basis.
-To make this process more efficient, you should use a reliable project management tool where your employees can collaborate in real-time.
+You can create this roadmap for them by defining the hierarchical structure of remote work.
+In addition to defining a communication hierarchy.
+In this way, each employee will know exactly who to report and who to contact on a daily basis.
+To make this process more efficient, you must use a reliable project management tool where your employees can collaborate in real time.

 Managing employee time is paramount

-Back when everyone was working under the same roof, managing workflow and employee performance was easy.
-You didn’t really need any fancy tools if you had a small enough team that you could oversee around the office.
+Back when everyone worked under the same roof, managing workflow and employee performance was easy.
+You didn’t really need fancy tools if you had a small enough team that you could oversee around the office.
 However, with remote work, things are drastically different.
-Now that people are working from home, you can expect productivity to start declining slowly over time.
+Now that people work from home, you can expect productivity to slowly start to decline over time.

-This is a natural occurrence because of the lack of direct supervision and organization, but you can prevent it and even improve productivity by integrating the best tools for remote work to avoid procrastination.
-One of these is, of course, a time-tracking app that will provide you with all of the information you need to gauge employee performance and keep all data organized in a centralized location.
+This is natural due to the lack of direct supervision and organization.
+But you can prevent it and even improve productivity by integrating tools to avoid procrastination.
+One of them is, of course, a time tracking app.
+It will provide you with all of the information you need to evaluate employee performance.
+And it will help you keep all data organized in one central location.

 Communication is essential for success

 One of the most important elements of a successful remote work structure is communication.
-Now that you’re working remotely, you need to be able to retain the same level of communication quality you had when you were all together at the office.
+Now that you are working remotely, you should be able to mantain the same level of communication quality you had when you were all in the office together.
 Of course, you can only do this by integrating the right communication system.
-It needs to be a centralized system like VoIP to ensure communication efficiency and consistency across the board.
+It should be a centralized system like VoIP to ensure the efficiency and consistency of communications across the board.

-You also need to look for advanced VoIP features such as the ones in the popular Nextiva business phone system that includes video and audio conferencing, chat functions, as well as full mobile optimization so that you can stay in touch on the go.
-The more communication features you have, the better you will be at communicating with your remote teams, which will improve productivity, engagement, and output.
+You should also look for advanced VoIP features, such as the popular Nextiva business phone system, which includes audio and video conferencing, chat features, and full mobile optimization so you can stay in touch on the go.
+The more communication features you have, the better you communicate with your remote teams, improving productivity, engagement, and output.

-All this talk about work and how to improve productivity can make us forget about one key aspect of remote work success – preventing burnout.
-Look, working from home is not a dream-come-true for everyone, and some of your employees might be going through a tough time right now.
+All this talk about work and how to improve productivity can make us forget a key aspect of remote work success: preventing burnout.
+Look, working from home is not a dream come true for everyone, and some of your employees might be having a difficult time right now.

-Perhaps they are taking care of sick family members, or maybe being stuck indoors is negatively affecting their mental health.
-As their leader, you need to take a personalized approach to employee well-being, and ensure that nobody is experiencing burnout.
-Make sure to schedule one-on-one meetings and focus on the individual’s needs.
-Ask them how they are doing, if they are happy and satisfied, and if there is anything you can do to elevate their productivity and zeal.
+Perhaps they are taking care of sick family members, or maybe being trapped inside is negatively affecting their mental health.
+As a leader, you need to take a personalized approach to employee wellness and make sure no one feels burned out.
+Be sure to schedule one-on-one meetings and focus on individual needs.
+Ask them how they are doing, if they are happy and satisfied, and if there’s anything you can do to increase their productivity and enthusiasm.

 Nurturing a positive workplace culture

-Tying directly into employee well-being, we need to stress the importance of company culture for remote work success.
-When people are working at the same office, building a positive workplace culture can be an easy and straightforward process.
-However, working remotely can alienate people and simply make them stop socializing.
+Directly linked to the well-being of employees, we must emphasize the importance of company culture for the success of remote work.
+When people work in the same office, creating a positive workplace culture can be an easy and straightforward process.
+However, working remotely can alienate people and simply stop them from socializing.

-It’s important to keep engagement high through group meetings and online team-building events that will inspire people to stay in touch.
-Laughing together and doing something non-work-related can be highly restorative for your remote team.
-It can also elevate their happiness, mental health, and of course, their productivity and performance.
+Therefore, it’s important to maintain high participation through group meetings and online team building events that will inspire people to stay in touch.
+Laughing together and doing something unrelated to work can be very restorative for your remote team.
+It can also raise their happiness, mental health, and of course, their productivity and performance.